 Mindfulness a gift that we don’t give to ourselves much.
 In fact, our society teaches that we should be getting as much done as possible all the time, which leads to burnout, stress, health problems, and lower productivity.

-Mindfulness, on the other hand, offers the opposite, so let’s take a look at all the benefits of mindfulness.
+Mindfulness, on the other hand, offers the opposite, so let’s take a look at some of the benefits of mindfulness.

 Let’s start with the biggie.
 In today’s world, we really battle stress from all sides.